How to hold local government officials to account

-Often, if your municipality is not delivering services, it's because civil servants in local government aren’t doing their jobs as they should.
+Often, if your municipality is not delivering services, it's because civil servants in the local government aren’t doing their jobs as they should.
 Although officials are appointed rather than elected, they still need to be responsive to communities.

 It’s often best to work on building a good relationship and recognising shared interests with municipal officials.
 But if issues still aren’t resolved, there are several channels you can use to report municipalities and demand action.